zeromq/czmq/README.md

     //  Does not copy items themselves.
 Rebuilds new table so may be slow on
     //  very large tables.
 NOTE: only works with item values that are strings
     //  since there's no other way to know how to duplicate the item value.
-    //  The caller is responsible for destroying the return value when finished with it.
+    //  Caller owns return value and must destroy it when done.
     CZMQ_EXPORT zhash_t *
         zhash_dup (zhash_t *self);

     //  Return keys for items in table
-    //  The caller is responsible for destroying the return value when finished with it.
+    //  Caller owns return value and must destroy it when done.
     CZMQ_EXPORT zlist_t *
         zhash_keys (zhash_t *self);